-If you become aware of a safeguarding concern relating to a child or adult at risk that Chain of Hope is supporting, or a member of their family, you must follow the procedure below.
+If you become aware of a safeguarding concern relating to a child or adult at risk that Chain of Hope is supporting, or a member of their family, you must report it in accordance with the hospital safeguarding procedures.
+You should also keep Chain of Hope informed and updated.
+You must follow the procedure below.

 Safeguarding reports should be made by telephone.
-If the Chief Executive unavailable, ask for ICRP Manager.
+If the Chief Executive is unavailable, ask for the Overseas Operations Manager (contact numbers can be found on page 11).

 You should provide as much information as possible, using the guidance in the Annex to this policy.
-Should they not be available explain your concerns to any member of staff available, who will pass the details onto the appropriate person.
-Out of hours please contact the above on their mobile phones.
+Should they not be available, report to a member of the Safeguarding group at safeguarding@chainofhope.org, who will pass the details onto the appropriate person.
+Out of hours please contact the above on their mobile phones listed on page 11.